nousheenali/Linear_Regression/README.md

 > [!IMPORTANT]
 >The goal of linear regression is to minimize the sum of the squared residuals for each data point.

-The line that minimizes the sum of the squared residuals is called the **best fit line**.
 There are various ways to calculate the cost function(loss):

         squared_residuals = sum((actual - predicted) ** 2)
         mean_squared_error = sum((actual - predicted) ** 2) / n